termuux/react-conf-vr/README.md

 # Simple React VR

-This is a simple VR web application which shows panoromical images of react conf held in 2017.
+This is a simple VR web application which shows panoramical images of react conf held in 2017.